yushansu/COS598D-Serverless/README.md

 Discuss the following
 - Performance comparison of the three cases.
 - Pros and Cons for the three design choices: single CPU, multiple CPUs, and GPU.
-- When serverless computating can be beneficial?
+- When serverless computing can be beneficial?

 ## What to be included in your submission